 That’s it.
 Literally 90% of your results will come from JUST THIS.
 So if you’re a skinny, 115 pound nerd who’s trying to get in shape (as I was), don’t fucking bother with “hacking your biology, maannn!”
 NO!
-Focus on lifting heavy ass weights and eating a ton of food.
+Focus on lifting heavy ass weights and following a laid out bulking diet plan.
 That’s it.
 Nothing else for the first two years.

 Again, so many guys want to focus on the next cool and trendy thing, but do you know what comprises the MAJORITY of every pro-bodybuilder’s success?
 A combination of lifting weights, doing cardio, eating well, and sleeping enough.
 Without those things, no amount of steroids or money will give you the body you want.

 Lifting weights is absolutely, without a doubt, the most important thing that every single man should be doing in his life.
 I’m not joking about this one—if you aren’t lifting weights on a consistent basis, you are fucking yourself in the ass with your success here.

 Simply lifting weights will do SO MANY things for you, that you can’t get anywhere else:

 By just dedicating 4-6 hours a week to your body, which is the most important thing in your entire life, you can significantly transform your entire world.
 In fact, I still remember some of the incredible benefits of working out that I started to experience when I first began lifting.

 Girls began to flirt with me more openly and unabashedly.
 Guys began to subtly respect me more.
 I began to respect myself, and I held myself to a higher standard.
 I built discipline.
 I got stronger, I felt better, I had more energy, and I could fuck for days.
 You can’t get these things anywhere else.
 You can’t buy them.
 You have to earn them.